tymyrddin/red-network/source/docs/trees/README.md

 the background.
 BGP stitches together the Internet’s fragmented networks, while the underlying tech (TCP, IP, and error-checking systems like ICMP) keeps the whole thing running smoothly.

-It is not perfect, Below are the attack trees on some of the various components that hold the digital world together:
+It is not perfect.
+Below are the attack trees on some of the various components that hold the digital world together:

 * [Transmission Control Protocol](tcp.md)
 * [Internet Protocol](ip.md)